rajatguptakgp/improving_DSAC/README.md

 - Use `make_building_footprints.ipynb` to transform building footprints and store them in a CSV file.

-Also, in order to expedite the learning process for higher-resolution images, the initial ACM was initialized with double the original size.
+Also, in order to expedite the learning process for higher-resolution images, the initial ACM was initialized with double its original size by a radial outward transformation (similar to that done on building footprints).
 This helped in better initialization and made the learning faster.

 - Refer to `main_bing_sr.py` to see modifications regarding ACM initialization.